gladiofreeeurope/website/content/episodes/2021-08-25 les rallizes denudes/index.md

 tags: [music, japan, north korea]
 ---

-[Les Rallizes Dénudés](https://open.spotify.com/artist/1LxdCpPSFpzNBKyQI22aDz) was a pioneer of the psychedelic drone rock sound, but no one knows about them.
+[Les Rallizes Dénudés](https://open.spotify.com/artist/1LxdCpPSFpzNBKyQI22aDz) were a pioneer of the psychedelic drone rock sound, but no one knows about them.
 With the help of our friend Zach, we get into their history and try to figure out what happened to derail this bands career.

 Hosted by [Liam](https://twitter.com/LegoRacers2), [Abram](https://twitter.com/abnormcore), and [Zach](https://twitter.com/aperturegrillz).